mel0ndev/fortytwo-challenge/README.md

 #### Zero Balances
 Zero balances are handled in the code that renders the conditional dashboard, however I believe with the Alchemy API it counts the ETH in your wallet as WETH, and renders this as 0.
 Given more time, I would implement a button to allow for toggling of showing zero balances or not.
 I opted to show them here so you can view more data in the dashboard and get a feel for how it looks with more content.

+#### Chains
+This project only queries for mainnet token balances.
+It could easily be extended to include more chains, however to keep things simple for the scope of the project, I decided to only use mainnet token balances.

 #### Pricing Tokens
 Given more time, I would use something like CoinGecko to fetch prices and then display them on the dashboard.
 I would then use the prices to update the total networth of the portfolio, and display this to the user.
 I am assuming that the Pulsar API return pricing information already, though I am not certain this is the case.